 Fran created this recipe using beef short ribs influenced by the fantastic Argentinian tradition of Asados.
 An asado is always accompanied by a celebration in Argentina, with meat truly being the centrepiece of the occasion.
-Fran has crafted a unique recipe that encapsulates this spirit, but it’s also perfect for this festive time of the year.
+Fran has crafted a unique recipe that encapsulates this spirit, but that adapts to cooking indoors.

 About Beef Short Ribs

 Beef short ribs aren’t particularly popular here in the UK, which is understandable – many people don’t buy them due to their long and slow cooking time.
 They’re also pretty difficult to find in supermarkets, and they usually require a trip to your local butcher (which is what we always recommend you do!).
-Prices are accessible, at around £6-£8 per kilo.
+Prices are accessible, starting at around £6-£8 per kilo.
 They’re filled with flavour, and despite the slow cooking time, they’re actually very easy to prepare.
-Fran thinks they might be one of the most underrated cuts in the UK.
+Read on and you might see what he means.

 Ingredients (serves 4)